 In addition to our programs, we provide expert individual advice and guidance.
 Wayne Law students graduate with the tools and support to start bar examination preparation and ultimately to be successful in the bar exam.

 Student Affairs encourages students to begin preliminary bar preparation in their first year.
-Ashley Heidemann, interim director of bar exam support, can help students create a bar exam plan for each of their years at Wayne Law.
+Megan Canty, director of academic success and bar exam preparation, can help students create a bar exam plan for each of their years at Wayne Law.

 Michigan Bar Exam